 Visit Sand Dune Arch & Broken Arch

-My cousin and I fueled up on PB&Js for lunch and realized we had a lot more time to kill until sunset at Delicate Arch.
-We decided that we would squeeze in another hike.
+If you still have some time to kill before sunset or lots of energy left, I recommend trying out one other hike.
 The hike to Sand Dune Arch is a .3 mile walk through deep sand and under the shade.
 It’s a fun hike to do with kids, because they love to play around there.
 We took our shoes off and sat for a while to really rest and relax.

 Once we put our shoes back on, we headed to the Broken Arch trail, which makes the hike a total of 1.7 miles roundtrip.
 This is a flat trail that goes out to the Arch.
 Once you get to the Broken Arch, you will have to climb up some steep rocks if you want to go through it or under it.
 The Broken Arch is not actually Broken, but it is eroding in the middle.
 This loop was really easy and enjoyable!